InformaticsMatters/ansible-gizmos/README.md

     poetry shell
     poetry install

+Some **gizmos** depend on Ansible galaxy roles.
+These can be installed in the normal way using our `requirements.yaml` file: -

+    ansible-galaxy install -r requirements.yaml

+>   **CAUTION** Some playbooks can install command-line tools that may replace
+    tools you already have.
+They do not do this automatically, you can install these tools yourself.
+If you want the gizmo to install the tool you have to set a suitable variable for these potentially destructive actions.
+One example is `kubectl`, which will be installed in `/usr/local/bin` if you set `ktl_install_kubectl` (see our `k8s_kubectl` role regarding this tool).

-And from here you can run a playbook: -
+Once you're setup you can run a **gizmo*: -

     ansible-playbook site-k8s-database-dump.yaml

-And use a `parameters.yaml` file if you need to, which is protected from git with our `.gitignore` file: -
+And use a `parameters.yaml` file if you need to control the playbook's behaviour, which is protected from git with our `.gitignore` file: -

     ansible-playbook site-k8s-database-dump.yaml -e @parameters.yaml